civilKaos82/the-rational-numbers-challenge/README.md

 ### Syntactic Sugar
 Ruby is designed to be programmer friendly.
 It provides *syntactic sugar* to improve the experience of writing code.
-In other words, Ruby sometimes provides additional programmer-friendly ways of writing code.
-The friendlier approach might feel more natural or read better.
+In other words, Ruby sometimes provides programmer-friendly alternative syntax for writing code.
+The friendlier syntax might feel more natural or read better.
 We've been taking advantage of Ruby's syntactic sugar, but perhaps we haven't recognized it.
-Figure 1 shows some examples where we commonly see this; the syntactic sugar provides a different way of calling the methods `Person#first_name=`, `Array#<<`, and `Hash#[]=`.
+Figure 1 shows some examples where we commonly see this; the syntactic sugar provides an alternative way of calling the methods `Person#first_name=`, `Array#<<`, and `Hash#[]=`.

 ```ruby